Week-by-week guide to pregnancy

 Welcome to week 10.
-Pregnancy is divided into three chunks of time, called trimesters.
-You're nearing the end of your first trimester, which can feel like a slog, but hang on in there.
-By the second trimester you will probably have lots more energy and all those annoying signs of early pregnancy will hopefully fade away.
-Admittedly, they might be replaced by a few more niggles, but we'll deal with that later!
+Pregnancy is divided into three chunks of time, called "trimesters".
+You're nearing the end of your first trimester.
+By the second trimester you will probably have lots more energy and all those signs of early pregnancy will gradually fade away.

 Around now, many women will have their first booking appointment with a midwife.
 You'll be asked lots of questions about your health and medical history – and can ask lots of questions in return, too.

 You may be struggling to do up your jeans.
 Your uterus is around the size of a large orange, while your baby is more like the size of an apricot.

 You may be feeling a bit bloated, and burping or passing wind – you can blame your hormones for that! (see 'Beating bloating').
 The female hormone progesterone is just doing its job, and relaxing the muscles in your womb so that it can expand along with your growing baby.
 However, in the process, the muscles in your digestive tract also become looser and this can lead to all kinds of symptoms including heartburn.
 This is particularly likely to strike if you're expecting twins.